 In other words, it’s difficult to treat Keratoconus.

 But Dr. Barry Leonard, the Director of the California Keratoconus Center, is a specialist in the diagnosis of Keratoconus and in treating patients with Keratoconus.
-That’s because he has been trained to fit and prescribe custom contact lenses for Keratoconus and has treated over 1,800 Keratoconus patients over the past 35 years.
+That’s because he has been trained to fit and prescribe custom contact lenses for Keratoconus and has treated more than 1,800 Keratoconus patients over the past 35 years.

 Your Keratoconus can be treated with several different types of contact lenses.